Comparables Analysis for Startup Valuation

 Graduation Value and NPVexit

-We can best illustrate the principle of Graduation Value (GV) with an example.
-Suppose the current interest or discount rate, r, is 10%, and your grandmother has $1 million tucked under the mattress (earning no interest or other income).
-How much is that million euros worth in today's money terms after 100 years?
+We can best illustrate the principle of Graduation Value (GV) with a simple example.
+Suppose the current interest or discount rate, r, is 10%, and your grandmother has $1 million tucked under the mattress, earning no interest at all.
+How much is that million worth in today’s money after 100 years?
 You know the formula, so you plug in:

 Therefore, cash flows received far into the future are not worth much in today's terms.
 Discounted Cash Flows actually form a converging series that approaches zero as t = ∞.
 This converging series is summarized as follows: